|

 Board (NSCB), shall design and develop an information network

 for data storage, retrieval and exchange.
+The

 Department shall serve as the central depository of all data and